lucyschrader/Blastochor/README.md

 ```

 This returns a formatted string if both a contributor's title and their role are present.
 Because `format_string` uses the required parameter, if there's no `role` the function will return None, and then just the title will be returned as a literal value.

+`first_match`

+Try multiple paths in order and return the value of the first available one.
+Useful when trying to return the most precise available location.
+- parameters: list of paths, separated by `, `
+- example: `evidenceFor.atEvent.atLocation.locality, evidenceFor.atEvent.atLocation.stateProvince, evidenceFor.atEvent.atLocation.country`

 `for_each`